graphql-rest/graphql-rest/README.md

 }
 ```

-B. Create `server.js`
+B. Create `server.js` and add:

-B1.
-Import the dependencies:
+B1. the code which imports the dependencies (choose your import style):

-- commonjs style, if you use vanilla node:
+- commonjs style, if you use vanilla nodejs:

 ```ts
 const { readFileSync } = require('fs')